danielauener/wptoots-community/welcome/README.md

 ## Content Warnings ⛔️

-Hachyderm does not have a firm rule on content warnings.
+wptoots.social does not have a firm rule on content warnings.
 Use them as you please.
 However we do offer some best practices for you to consider.

 Content Warnings are implemented differently in Mastodon than Twitter.
 CW'ed